-After completing Diploma of Theology at CLTC in 1996, George was appointed as a pastor in the Assemblies of God Church (AOG) in his home in the Angoram District of the East Sepik Province.
-George returned to CLTC in 2001 to complete a Bachelor of Theology.
+DipTheol, BTh, MTh, PhD EXECUTIVE DEAN, POST GRADUATE STUDIES completing Diploma Theology at CLTC in 1996, George was appointed as a pastor in the Assemblies of God Church (AOG) in his home in the Angoram District of the East Sepik Province.
+George returned to CLTC in 2001 complete а Bachelor Theology.
 He joined the faculty of CLTC in 2004.
 From 2006 to 2010 he served as Principal of AOG Northern Region Bible College at Maprik (ESP).
 He returned to CLTC in 2011 and completed a Master the MTh in 2012.
 He then served as the Dean of Associate School Development.
 In 2015 he began PhD studies at Otago University in New Zealand, which he completed in 2019.